zelloptt/zellowork-server-api-libs/README.md

 ## Objective C Library
 ### CocoaPod
-The [`Objective C`](https://github.com/zelloptt/zellowork-server-api-libs/tree/master/objective-c/CocoaPod) CocoaPod creates a `ZelloAPIObjC` module that can be imported into any Objective C file that wishes to access the ZelloWork API.
+The [`Objective C`](https://github.com/zelloptt/zellowork-server-api-libs/tree/master/objective-c/CocoaPod) CocoaPod creates a `ZelloAPIObjC` module that can be imported into any Objective C file that wishes to access the Zello Work API.

 To install, add `pod 'ZelloAPIObjC'` to your Podfile.
 For more information, please see the [`Example Project.`](https://github.com/zelloptt/zellowork-server-api-libs/tree/master/objective-c/CocoaPod/Example)